rperezdomi/pressure-interface/Readme.md

 		npm rebuild									     (Rebuild project)

 **EXECUTE INTERFACE (EVERY TIME YOU NEED TO OPEN THE INTERFACE)**

+**1º - Make sure that both Werium and pressure sensors are paired (via bluetooth) to the computer where the interface is executed.
+Please, if more than one Werium sensors are paired, unpairtkeep only the one you will need during the sesions.

-**1º - Run interface**: Open cmd and type:
+**2º - Run interface**: Open cmd and type:

 		cd pressure-interface
 		node index_windows.js

 Now, the interface is running in port 3000 at localhost.
 To access, follow the next step.

-**2º - Access interface**: Open Chrome (or other web browser) and type "localhost:3000".
+**3º - Access interface**: Open Chrome (or other web browser) and type "localhost:3000".
 Then, press enter.

-** Important info to correctly download the excel data file: When pressing "download" button, a new window will appear.
+**Important info to correctly download the excel data file: When pressing "download" button, a new window will appear.
 Please, change from "192.168.43.1:3000/..." to "localhost:3000/..." to start the file download.